blongden/vnd.error/README.md

 The "help" link relation is OPTIONAL.

 Present if this error representation describes another representation of the error on the server side.
 See [RFC6892](http://tools.ietf.org/html/rfc6892) for further details.

+### about

+The "about" link relation is OPTIONAL.

+Links to a resource that this error is related to.
+See [RFC6903](http://tools.ietf.org/html/rfc6903#section-2) for further details.

 ## Recommendations